 Purpose of this paper: generate hypotheses?
 Or produce a predictive model?
 Can I do both??
 Discuss with Leland?
 (Tredennick et al. 2021)

 Multi-species forecasts convey no advantage over single-species forecasts.
-(Ward et al. 2024) Simple linear regression or GAM models are as good or better than more complex models such as lasso at predicting recruitment among ocean fisheries (Ward et al. 2024)!
-Environmental variables (which ones?) can predict X % of variation in fish recruitment.
+(Ward et al. 2024) Simple linear regression or GAM models are as good or better than more complex models such as lasso at predicting recruitment among ocean fisheries (Ward et al. 2024) Environmental variables (which ones?) can predict X % of variation in fish recruitment.
 (Ward et al. 2024)

 “Ridge and lasso are risk-averse model strategies that can be expected to perform well under a wide range of underlying species-habitat relationships, particularly at small sample sizes.”
 (Reineking and Schröder 2006)